 |Antenna Type (ie rope, fixed, etc)|

 CruiseEmail provides a High Frequency Single Sideband service via a Public Coast Stations.
-The cost for Pactor, modem service is $250.00 which includes continually yearly upgrades and service support, unlimited time for sending emails for one year 12 month service.
+This is not an Amateur Radio Service and your vessel FCC registration is required.
+The service includes continually yearly upgrades and 24/7 service support, unlimited time for sending emails for one year 12 month service.